anssilaitila/shared-files/README.txt

 = Files of any type =

-Shared Files file sharing WordPress solution allows sharing numerous types of files with ease, including
+Shared Files is a file sharing solution for WordPress that allows sharing numerous types of files with ease, including

 * PDF
 * Word